TexasInstruments/edgeai-tensorlab/README.md

 <hr>

 ## Acknowledgements
-This umbrella repository is created using [git subrepo](https://github.com/ingydotnet/git-subrepo) - it doesn't preserve the intermediate git commits of individual sub-repositories/sub-directories here.
-The following table can be used to navigate to the source of the original repositories and see the contributors.
+This umbrella repository uses and modifies several source repositories.
+The following table can be used to navigate to the source of the original repositories and see the contents & contributors.

 | Sub-repository/Sub-directory     | Original source repository   |
 |----------------------------------|------------------------------|